Zerg-152/TFC-Grindless-MOD/README.md

 How to install:
-After installing needed mods, using Forge; Place/replace the Quests.hqm file into your C:\Users\ *user* \AppData\Roaming\.minecraft\config\hqm folder
+After installing needed mods, using Forge;
+Place/replace the Quests.hqm  and front.png file into your C:\Users\ *user* \AppData\Roaming\.minecraft\config\hqm folder
-Start Minecraft and enjoy the grindless heaven.
+Start Minecraft and enjoy.